Ugali: Malawi, Zambia

 Traditionally, diners sit around a table or on the floor surrounding the meal.
 The diners have to wash their hands as nshima/nsima is eaten with bare hands.
 This is done with a bowl of water.
 Alternatively the host or one of the younger people present pours water from a jug over the hands of the elders or guests into a bowl.
 Eating is done by taking a small lump into one's right palm, rolling it into a ball and dipping it into the relish.
 Using the right thumb to indent the nshima ball is a technique used by advanced nshima diners in order to easily scoop the relish or sauce of the dish.
 In Zambia, umuto (Bemba language) refers to the drippings/broth/sauce of a side dish or stew; and the act of scooping an ample amount of it with a nshima ball is called inkondwa.
 The statement, "umuto wankondwa" loosely translates to "sauce to allow for inkondwa".
 As with many African traditions, age is very important.
 Washing before the meal, eating, and washing after the meal generally starts with the oldest person, followed by everyone else in turn by age.

-Nshima/nsima is relatively cheap and affordable for most of the population, although occasionally prices have risen due to shortages, contributing to economic and political instability.
+Nsima is relatively cheap and affordable for most of the population, although occasionally prices have risen due to shortages, contributing to economic and political instability.

 Nigeria

-In Nigeria, akamu, ogi or Koko has a consistency similar to that of American pudding.
-Ogi/Akamu in Nigeria is generally accompanied with "moin moin", a bean pudding, or "akara", which is a bean cake.
+In Nigeria, akamu, ogi or koko has a consistency similar to that of American pudding.
+Ogi/akamu in Nigeria is generally accompanied with "moin moin", a bean pudding, or "akara", which is a bean cake.

-There is also the thicker variety, called Eko among the Yorubas, Agidi among the Igbos.
-The pudding is cooked on heat until it is thicken.
+There is also the thicker variety, called eko among the Yorubas and agidi among the Igbos.
+The pudding is cooked on heat until it is thick.
 It is traditionally wrapped in leaves with botanical name Thaumatococcus daniellii.
-Yorubas call it Ewe Eran while the Igbos call it Akwukwo Elele.
-It is usually paired with a variety of vegetables soups and sauces for a light meal or it can be eaten with beans or its by products.
+Yorubas call it ewe eran while the Igbos call it akwukwo elele.
+It is usually paired with a variety of vegetable soups and sauces for a light meal or it can be eaten with beans or their byproducts.